MSUAASF Hiring Procedures for New or Existing Positions

 - Application Review

-- EAA Analyst provides Search committee members access to NEOGOV/OHC system.
+- Human Resources pre-screens applicant files for completeness and provides search committee members access to NEOGOV/OHC system.
 After logging in, Committee members select their search Recruitment Plan and begins ONLINE review of the eligible applicant materials using the approved screening criteria form.
 Note: No printing or downloading of applicant materials is permitted.

 - Members must use the screening criteria form for each applicant review.